Ezejosue/El-Explorador/README.md

 ### The project

-A page dedicate for lovers of adventure :Adventure:
+A page dedicate for lovers of adventure 🏂🏇🏌️‍♀️

 ### Links

 📌 Live site URL: [here](https://ezejosue.github.io/index.html)

 ## Process 👨‍💻

+In progress...

 ### Built with